lepperm/Learning-Log/_posts/journal/2020-08-21-supercharging-skills-tasks-and-stats.md

 Having a "streak" mechanic for daily blog posts might not be sustainable in the long run, but it may also be a good motivator to keep me blogging more when I do blog.
 Liquid's `forloop` was very helpful to [keep track of locations through loops]({{page.references[6]}}) and to correctly add days to streaks while capturing broken streaks.
 I tried to build in some conditional outputs to encourage myself to keep making posts daily, like a broken streak penalty value, and stating if I have a current streak or not.

 Cleaning up extra unflagged rows from displaying in skill progression pages was as simple as doing a few quick checks and wrapping the row loop in an `if` statement.
 I am using `status` as the primary determinating key value for all progression entries.
-I am not sure if this is the best decision right now, but considering this whole blog is about learning how to be a better developer, then tracking and completing learning exercises seems like it should be #1 indicator.
+I am not sure if this is the best decision right now, but considering this whole blog is about learning how to be a better developer, then tracking and completing learning exercises seems like it should be the #1 indicator.

 Using the time difference calculations I worked out for my Stats pages, I replicated this to selectively display a Blog task if no post has been made within the last 24 hours.
 Originally, I was going to have it only appear if I still needed to make a post, but changed it to also give me an encouraging message if I have posted.